jarun/nnn/README.md

 `nnn` is a full-featured file manager for low-end devices and the regular desktop.
 It's extremely light and fast (**[performance](https://github.com/jarun/nnn/wiki/performance)**).

 `nnn` is also a disk usage analyzer, a fuzzy app launcher, a batch file renamer and a file picker.
-26 **[plugins](https://github.com/jarun/nnn/tree/master/plugins)** are available to extend its power.
+Many **[plugins](https://github.com/jarun/nnn/tree/master/plugins)** are available to extend its power.
 Custom plugins are easy to add.
 There's an independent [(neo)vim picker plugin](https://github.com/mcchrish/nnn.vim) project.

 It runs on Linux, macOS, Raspberry Pi, BSD, Cygwin, Linux subsystem for Windows and Termux on Android.